 So we pay up to £13,000 a week, an average £900 a day per inpatient for public NHS ‘treatment’, provided by private corporations, but aren’t allowed to know how many healthy people die and why ?

-New laws were introduced last year which remove those dying under Deprivation of Liberty Safeguards of their right to a jury in a Coroners Inquest under Art 5 Right to Life..
+New laws introduced last year remove those dying under Deprivation of Liberty Safeguards of their right to a jury in a Coroners Inquest under EU Art 5 as not now in ‘state detention’.

 Latest statistics from Norfolk and Suffolk NHS Foundation Trust show 140 patients suffered “unexpected deaths” in just 9 months last year .